20centaurifux/efind-website/docs/index.md

 Basically it's a wrapper for [GNU find](https://www.gnu.org/software/findutils/) providing an easier and more intuitive expression syntax.
 It can be extended by custom functions to filter search results.
+Furthermore, it has built-in sort and range functionality.

 Watch this screencast to get a brief overview: